Welcome To Planet B image: Ars Electronica Futurelab

 For the development of Welcome to planet B, frequently discussed, controversial or polarizing topics and their potential impact on greenhouse gas emissions were identified.
 Potential solutions that the system offers to visitors were calculated based on available data, facts and figures.
 And they come from official Austrian sources: Federal Environment Agency, Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology (BMK), Statisitk Austria, but also the report of the Intergovernmental Panel on Climate Change (IPCC) and other scientific publications.
 Local experts, Oliver Schrot, City of Linz Climate Coordinator, and Norbert Breitschopf, Sustainability Management at Linz AG, supported the Ars Electronica Futurelab’s team.

-In future the application will be updated constantly: Available updates, new findings and technical innovations will be incorporated into the application.
-With Welcome to Planet B, researchers from the Ars Electronica Futurelab will show the Deep Space 8K audience a series of potential future scenarios and decision-making options.
-In this way, the program offers an opportunity to question one’s own lifestyle.
+With Welcome to Planet B, researchers from the Ars Electronica Futurelab present the Deep Space 8K audience with a series of potential future scenarios and decision-making options.
+In this way, the program offers an opportunity to question one’s lifestyle.
 In the fictitious world, one thing becomes apparent to us in a very three-dimensional way: In order to prevent a climate catastrophe on our planet and look forward to a positive future worth living in, we’ve got to make some changes.
 And we have to make them now.

 Credits